rocky-linux/documentation/docs/guides/web/php.md

 It keeps in memory the compiled php scripts which strongly impacts the execution of the web pages (removes the reading on disk of the script + the compilation time).

-To configure it, we must work on :
+To configure it, we must work on:

 * The size of the memory dedicated to the opcache according to the hit ratio

-By configuring correctly :
+By configuring correctly

 * the number of php scripts to cache (number of keys + maximum number of scripts)
 * the number of strings to cache